Blog

 Video

 After submitting your INSEAD application, you will need to complete a video interview consisting of four questions.
-You will be given 45 seconds in which to consider your answer to each one and then 60 seconds in which to deliver it.
+The first three require you to provide recorded responses, but your answer to the fourth question must be in written form.
 You have until 48 hours after the deadline for the round in which you apply to complete this element of the process, but we strongly recommend doing so sooner rather than later while your mind is still in application mode and to ensure you do not somehow forget this task or have to rush through it at the end of the allotted time period.

 Learn more about INSEAD’s academic program, elective courses, location, facilities, and other key features by downloading your free copy of the mbaMission INSEAD Insider’s Guide.